thifranc/docs.wiki.raw/User-Guide:-Login.md

 # Getting on board with Liquid Investigations

-## Install an Authenticator and chat client on your mobile
+## Install an Authenticator on your mobile

 ### Enable Automatic Time Sync settings on phone